w314/notes/springNotes/springExceptionHandling.md

 # Exception Handling in Srping

 ## Using @RestControllerAdvice
+> `@RestControllerAdvice` annotation is used to define global exception handler used
 ### Create ErrorInfo Class

 To provide more informaion about erros, it is best to create an error infor class.